 This can happen to anyone, so the good idea is to buy a portable jump pack to keep in your car.
 This portable AAA personnel is around $150 and is a little bigger than your cell phone.
 A jump box is a superior option to traditional jumper cables as you no longer need the assistance of a good passing samaritan.
 In most modern cars, the battery is inaccessible under the floor in the trunk or the cabin, but jump posts are still under the hood marked with a red + cover and an unpainted ground point.

 Now that you know what could be wrong with the battery, let’s move on to the next weak link in getting your Porsche to turn over: the starter motor.
-In order to get the engine going, a physical rotation of the flywheel has to take place; that’s where the starter comes in.
+To get the engine going, a physical rotation of the flywheel must occur; that’s where the starter comes in.
 Mounted on the engine case, the electric motor has a small gear with teeth that mesh with the flywheel.
-When power is sent to the starter from the ignition, the gear spins, giving the engine the initial shove that it needs to get running.
+When power is sent to the starter from the ignition, the gear spins, giving the engine the initial shove needed to get running.

 Starter motors are worn items that only have a certain lifespan.
 Coupling that with a weak battery causes the starter to work harder than it should, which can shorten that lifespan.
 Failure symptoms normally include a loud click sound after turning the ignition, followed by nothing happening.